paddyesch/landsat8/README.md

 Command line tool for downloading Landsat8 scenes and converting them to natural color JPG images using the landsat-util library.
 Downloading and processing of the image bands is done by the [landsat-util](https://github.com/developmentseed/landsat-util).
+I use this tool for creating daily satellite images for my [website](http://patrickeschenbach.de).

 ## Examples